Allahyar Sayyadmanesh: Zorya Luhansk

 On 6 October 2020, Sayyadmanesh was loaned to Ukrainian club Zorya Luhansk on a year-and-a-half long deal, with an option to buy him for €3.5 million.
 On 25 October 2020, he scored on his league debut for Zorya in a 4–0 win against Rukh Lviv.
 On 3 December 2020, he scored the winning goal in a 1–0 win against English Premier League club Leicester City in the group stage of the Europa League.
 Sayyadmanesh was selected to be among the Ukraine Premier League's best eleven players of the 2020–21 season.

 Hull City

 On 31 January 2022, Sayyadmanesh was loaned to English club Hull City on a half-year deal until the end of the 2021–22 season.
 He made his debut on 5 February 2022 in the home match against Preston North End when he came on as an 84th-minute substitute for Richie Smallwood.

 On 15 April 2022, Sayyadmanesh scored on his league debut for Hull City in a 2–1 win against Cardiff City.

 On 9 July 2022, Sayyadmanesh signed permanently for the English club Hull City from Turkish side Fenerbahçe with transfer fee €4.5 million.
 He signed a four-year contract with an option of a further year.

 Westerlo

 On 31 January 2024, Sayyadmanesh signed for Belgian Pro League club Westerlo on a two-and-a-half-year deal for an undisclosed fee.

+Lech Poznań

+On 19 June 2026, Sayyadmanesh signed for Ekstraklasa club Lech Poznań on a free transfer.
+He signed a three-year contract, and joined fellow Iran international Ali Gholizadeh.
+He made his debut on 16 July in a 3–1 Polish Super Cup victory over Górnik Zabrze, entering the pitch in the 79th minute.
+Sayyadmanesh scored his first goal for Lech two weeks later, on 1 August, in a 2–1 league win against Wieczysta Kraków.